grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=8 (0x08) - Adjust Hue
-    VSCP_TYPE_MULTIMEDIA_ADJUST_HUE
-This is typically for adjusting the hue settings of a display device
+    VSCP_TYPE_MULTIMEDIA_ADJUST_HUEThis is typically for adjusting the hue settings of a display device

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |